 Basic net loss per share is computed by dividing the net loss attributable to Gevo, Inc. common stockholders for the period by the weighted-average number of common shares outstanding during the period.
 Diluted earnings per share ("EPS") includes the dilutive effect of common stock equivalents and is computed using the weighted-average number of common stock and common stock equivalents outstanding during the reporting period.
-Diluted EPS for the three and nine months ended September 30, 2013 and 2012 excluded common stock equivalents because the effect of their inclusion would be anti-dilutive, or would decrease the reported loss per share.
+Diluted EPS for the three months ended March 31, 2014 and 2013 excluded common stock equivalents because the effect of their inclusion would be anti-dilutive, or would decrease the reported loss per share.

-The following table sets forth securities outstanding at September 30, 2013 and 2012 that could potentially dilute the calculation of diluted earnings per share.
+The following table sets forth securities outstanding that could potentially dilute the calculation of diluted earnings per share.